supabase-community/copycat/README.md

 // => 'Zakary.Block356@gmail.com'
 ```

 The given input can be any JSON-serializable value.
 For any two calls to the same function, the input given in each call serializes down to the same value, the same output will be returned.
-Copycat work statelessly: for the same input, the same value will be returned regardless of the enviornment, process, call ordering, or any other external factors.

 Note that unlike `JSON.stringify()`, object property ordering is not considered.